top of page

 Beyond the thickener itself, the same information gap extends to how most operators manage slurry once it is pumped from the thickener tank.
 Most mineral processing sites monitor pressure, temperature, flow, and density—measurements that are necessary but insufficient for characterising the slurry's resistance to flow and its inter-particle bonding strength.
 Even though the site operators are often aware that a critical variable is missing from their control strategy, one that could help improve their operations and reduce the risk of process upsets, they do not have access to its solution – timely rheological data.

-With missing information on these rheological variables, the operators are constrained to operate under proxies and alternatives, with certain limitations such as:
+The operators are constrained under proxies and non-representative alternatives, such as:

 Density/Solids Concentration Proxy: